 Key Stage 5:

-A first-class Year 12 Study Programme that incorporates vocational courses in other settings and extended/ modified school-based accreditation:
+Continued development of a first-class Year 12 Study Programme incorporating vocational courses in other settings and extended/ modified school-based accreditation:

 - 1:1 interviews with current Year 11s to ensure offer builds on aspiration and current attainment levels